Classical Latin: Authors of the Golden Age

 At Maecenas' Reception, oil, Stefan Bakałowicz, 1890.
 An artist's view of the classical.
 Maecenas knew and entertained everyone literary in the Golden Age, especially Augustus.

 Teuffel's definition of the "First Period" of Latin was based on inscriptions, fragments, and the literary works of the earliest known authors.
 Though he does use the term "Old Roman" at one point, most of these findings remain unnamed.
 Teuffel presents the Second Period in his major work, das goldene Zeitalter der römischen Literatur (Golden Age of Roman Literature), dated 671–767 AUC (83 BC – AD 14), according to his own recollection.
 The timeframe is marked by the dictatorship of Lucius Cornelius Sulla Felix and the death of the emperor Augustus.
 Wagner's translation of Teuffel's writing is as follows:

 The golden age of the Roman literature is that period in which the climax was reached in the perfection of form, and in most respects also in the methodical treatment of the subject-matters.
 It may be subdivided between the generations, in the first of which (the Ciceronian Age) prose culminated, while poetry was principally developed in the Augustan Age.

 The Ciceronian Age was dated 671–711 AUC (83–43 BC), ending just after the death of Marcus Tullius Cicero.
-The Augustan 711–67 AUC (43 BC – 14 AD) ends with the death of Augustus.
+The Augustan 711–67 AUC (43 BC – AD 14) ends with the death of Augustus.
 The Ciceronian Age is further divided by the consulship of Cicero in 691 AUC (63 BC) into a first and second half.
 Authors are assigned to these periods by years of principal achievements.